 - Find a meme related to something you talked about earlier (a TV show, a hobby) and send it with no context.

-Copy-and-Paste Examples:
+Copy-Paste Examples:

 - "You know, I'm the worst at checking this app.
-The chat's been too good to let it get lost in the shuffle.
+The conversation's been too good to let it get lost in the shuffle.
 How about we switch to text?
 My number is [Your Number]."

 - "I have a feeling our text game would be way stronger than our Hinge game.
 Want to put that theory to the test?"